abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 sitting meditation and walking meditation.
 I should learn the suttas.*
 For us, the word *should* can mean that if we don’t do it, we’re really bad monks.
 That’s the completely wrong approach.
-Instead, we can reflect that *Since everything is given to me, even this body doesn’t belong to me.
-It belongs to the faithful—it’s merely loaned to me by them.* With that in mind, there’s still the sense that we “*should*” practice, but it comes from a completely different “*should*.”
-It’s more like a voluntary “*should*.”
+Instead, we can reflect that, *Since everything is given to me, even this body doesn’t belong to me.
+It belongs to the faithful—it’s merely loaned to me by them.* With that in mind, there’s still the sense that we *should* practice, but it comes from a completely different *should*.
+It’s more like a voluntary *should*.
 It comes from a wholesome desire to practice because we know that it’s worthwhile, a decent thing to do.
 We come to realize, *It’s for my own benefit, and it’s for other people’s benefit.*

-As we walk on the meditation path, we can contemplate the difference between these two kinds of “shoulds.”
-There’s a significant difference between the “*should*” of guilt and the “*should*” of the natural and wonderful activity we’re interested in doing.
+As we walk on the meditation path, we can contemplate the difference between these two kinds of *shoulds*.
+There’s a significant difference between the *should* of guilt and the *should* of the natural and wonderful activity we’re interested in doing.
 We can reflect on the blessings of our lives, the things that have come to us, and realize what a wonderful opportunity we have to practice and cultivate the path